boardsource/docs/updates/website-8-28-23.md

 We've revamped our cart sessions to ensure that your shopping experience is as smooth as possible.
 Now you can add items to your cart from multiple tabs, just like you would on any other modern website.
 Your cart will stay in sync across different tabs, making shopping more convenient than ever before.

+## Further reading for those interested in the technology:

 🔧 **Behind the Scenes: The Tech Stack Powering Our Beta Website** 🔧

 We're not just transforming the way our website looks and feels, but also how it's built from the ground up.
 Our tech stack plays a crucial role in delivering a seamless experience.
 We wanted to give you a peek into the technologies that are driving the new website:

 **1. Backend Magic with Medusa JS**

 At the heart of our operations, we're powered by Medusa JS ([Medusa js](https://medusajs.com/)), an exceptional backend framework that's all about enabling seamless e-commerce experiences.
 Medusa JS provides us with the tools we need to handle everything from order processing to inventory management, ensuring that your interactions with our platform are as smooth as can be.
-In our last website we built this all our selves, but we have learned that sometimes you don't need to roll everything your self.
+In our last website we built this all ourselves, but we have learned that sometimes you don't need to roll everything yourself.
 This will allow us to focus on what's important, instead of wasting time reinventing the wheel.

 **2. Frontend Brilliance with Next.js**

 Our frontend is built on the robust foundations of Next.js ([https://nextjs.org/](https://nextjs.org/)), a powerful React framework.
-We chose nextjs for the abality to pick between server rendering and static generation, and for the ease of integrating with other frameworks and libraries.
+We chose nextjs for the ability to pick between server rendering and static generation, and for the ease of integrating with other frameworks and libraries.

 **3. Search Excellence with Algolia**